kdqed/AutomatedStrokeToPath/README.md

 # Requirements

+1. This script works on Linux based systems.
+For windows see [this](https://github.com/mtgibbs)

-This script requires that inkscape is installed and is available on the command line
+2. This script requires that inkscape is installed and is available on the command line

 You can check for this as follows